gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

 ### Offers.

-To make an offer on the marketplace item send the following message:
+Send the following message to make an offer on the marketplace item:

 ```rust title="nft-marketplace/io/src/lib.rs"
 /// Adds a price offer to the item.